 Spotting A Covert Narcissist

-To know a grandiose, overt narcissist quickly and with enough certainty, you will need all of the above to appear in a short burst of time.
-Normally, a person would be slow to warm up to others, taking the time to actually learn about them before deciding if they want this person in their social circle.
+Normally, a person would be slow to warm up to others, taking the time to learn about them before deciding if they want this person close to them.
 After all, how can you ‘like’ someone you barely know?
-How can you like someone who you did not even allow to speak?
+How can you like someone when you barely allowed them to speak?